geraldstanje/toycompiler/README.md

 ## Objective:

-This compiler ports the following compiler from Python to Go: http://www.dimitrifourny.com/2014/04/17/write-your-first-compiler/
+This project ports the following compiler from Python to Go: http://www.dimitrifourny.com/2014/04/17/write-your-first-compiler/

 The compiler uses: